-When EYT arrived in Brussels back in 1999, there was no such thing as English-speaking youth theatre in the city.
+When EYT arrived in Brussels back in 1999, there was no such thing as English-speaking youth theatre in Belgium.
 Young people's only options were to join French- or Dutch-language youth theatre groups or audition for the few parts available to them in the English amateur-dramatics groups.
-For more than 20 years, EYT has made youth theatre available in the heart of Brussels, and influenced a radical change in Brussels' English theatre landscape.
+For more than 20 years, EYT has made youth theatre available all over Belgium, and influenced a radical change in Brussels' English theatre landscape.

 RECOGNIZED AND RESPECTED